 Synchronous rectifier

 A synchronous rectifier is a circuit device in which the output rectifier diode of a power supply is replaced with an active switch such as a MOSFET.
-In contrast, rectification using a Schottky diode is called an asynchronous rectifier.
-This switch is turned on and off under control to perform the role of a rectifier, resulting in a significant reduction of losses in the output stage of the power supply and improved efficiency.
+In rectification using a Schottky diode, it is called an asynchronous rectifier.
+This switch turns on and off under control and serves the role of a rectifier; as a result, losses in the output stage of the power supply are significantly reduced and efficiency is improved.